 Office Hours: Office hours are listed on the first page of this syllabus.
 Unless otherwise indicated, office hours are held in person at my office on the Reese campus.
-If the office hours are indicated to be virtual, student can log into Blackboard and click the Virtual Office Hours link on the left side of the course page to join me on Blackboard Collaborate.
+If the office hours are indicated to be virtual, student can log into Blackboard and click the Virtual Office Hours link found in the Instructor Information tab.
 Office hours are intended for the benefit of students, to give them a chance to get some extra help whenever needed.
 I strongly encourage each student to utilize as many office hours as possible.

-Attendance Policy: Attendance and engagement are the most critical activities for success in this course.
+SPC Attendance Policy: Attendance and engagement are the most critical activities for success in this course.
 The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
-The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the class assignments to have the best chance of success.
-If the student fails to meet these minimum requirements, the instructor can remove the student from the class with an X, upon their discretion, to help the student from harming their GPA.
-If the student cannot receive an X, the instructor will assign an F.
+The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
+If the student fails to meet these minimum requirements, the instructor may remove the student from the class with an X, upon their discretion, to help the student from harming their GPA.

-Furthermore, unless given specific permission, students are expected to be IN THE CLASS ROOM for class each class day.
-If any student abuses the virtual component of this course, the instructor has the right to drop the student with a grade of F or an X, depending on the instructor's discretion.
+Furthermore, unless given specific permission, students are expected to be IN THE CLASS ROOM and on time for class each class day.
+If any student abuses the virtual component of this course, the instructor has the right to drop the student with an X, depending on the instructor's discretion.
 That is, if a student doesn't attend class in person for an extended period of time as determined by the instructor, that student is subject to being dropped from the course by the instructor.
+There are no excused absences, even with a doctor's note.

 Any student who arrives more than 10 minutes late or leaves early without permission will be counted tardy and 25% of their participation grade that day will be deducted.
+Any student who falls asleep during class or who leaves class for an extended period of time, as determined by the instructor, will have 25% or more of their participation grade deducted for that day.

 Participation Grade: Every day, there will be a participation grade.
-This grade is 50% attendance to class and the remaining 50% is awarded for watching the lecture video(s) prior to class.
+This grade is 50% attendance to/participation in class and the remaining 50% is awarded for watching the lecture video(s) prior to class and filling in the lecture notes.
 Students are required to submit their completed written notes on Blackboard after completing the lecture videos but PRIOR to class each class day to get this credit.
+The notes should be in a single PDF file when uploaded.
 Students are also expected to bring all class notes with them to class every day.
-The instructor will NOT help any student on a lab/worksheet if the student does not come to class prepared (with notes!).
+If the student does not come to class prepared (with notes), then that student forfeits the right to ask for assistance from the instructor and other students on any assignments or class lectures that day.
 In the event you are absent during class, you will get 0 pts for the Attendance/Promptness portion of this grade for that day.